syslua/syslua/docs/architecture/03-store.md

 > **Core Principle:** The store is the realization engine for builds.

-Every object in `store/obj/` is the output of realizing a build.
-Objects use a human-readable naming scheme: `obj/name-version-hash/` (or `obj/name-hash/` if no version).
+Every object in `store/build/` is the output of realizing a build.
+Objects use content-addressed paths: `build/<hash>/` where hash is a 20-character truncated SHA-256.

 The store provides: